Bioconductor/bioc_git_transition/doc/faq.md

 3. I'm unable to `push` or `merge`  my updates from my GitHub repository to my bioconductor package on `git@git.bioconductor.org` , how do I go about this?

     If you are unable to `push` or `merge` to either your GitHub account or Bioconductor repository, it means you do not have the correct access rights.
-If you are a developer for Bioconductor, you will need to send packages@bioconductor.org your SSH public key.
+If you are a developer for Bioconductor, you will need to submit your SSH public key to https://goo.gl/forms/eg36vcBkIUjfZfLe2.

     You should also make sure to check that your public key is set up correctly on GitHub.
 Follow [Adding a new SSH key to your GitHub account][].